Davidjmz12/NcLibrary/README.md

   ECAD databases.
 - Functions for extracting, processing, and merging meteorological data.
 - Support for converting between different coordinate representations.
-- Ability to subset data based on specific cities.
 - Comprehensive documentation for each function.

 ## Installation